A Corteva Agriscience™ Plant Sciences Symposia Series Event

 - Yufeng Ge – University of Nebraska–Lincoln

-Funding for this symposium was provided by Corteva Agriscience™, the Agriculture Division of DowDuPont, and from the University of Nebraska–Lincoln Department of Agronomy and Horticulture, Agricultural Research Division and Dermot P. Coyne Distinguished Lectureship fund.
+Funding for this symposium was provided by Corteva Agriscience™, the Agriculture Division of DowDuPont, and from the University of Nebraska–Lincoln Department of Agronomy and Horticulture, Agricultural Research Division, Dermot P. Coyne Distinguished Lectureship fund and the Center for Plant Science Collective Research Organization of Plant Scientists.
 Thank you to the faculty and staff within the Department of Agronomy and Horticulture for their support.